from the cross

 Poems introducing the seven recorded sayings of Christ on the cross

-Words from the cross was first performed in April 2004 at St John's, West Ealing, and used subsequently as a Good Friday meditation.
+words from the cross was first performed as a sequence in April 2004 at St John's, West Ealing, and has been used subsequently as a Good Friday meditation there and elsewhere.
+The poems may be used freely and without requesting permission in any not-for-profit events including church services (see here for details of permissions and acknowledgment).

 In the original event there were seven repeating sections (one for each sentence), as follows:

 A bible reading